-Puente students commit to a rigorous two-semester English and Personal Development sequence.
-They work closely with a guidance counselor to prepare an academic plan to transfer to four-year institutions.
+Puente students commit to a rigorous two-semester English and personal development sequence.
+They work closely with an English and guidance counselor to prepare an academic plan to transfer to four-year institutions.
 Students also meet regularly with a professional mentor from the community.

 *subject to change